hstohl/fantasy-pitchers/README.md

 ## Overview

 I am in a Fantasy Baseball League with my brothers, my dad, and some friends, and I am looking for a leg up on the competition.
 The name of the game is to pick the players that are going to perform the best, and that means I would want to pick the pitchers who are playing in a favorable match-up.
 In other words I want to pick up good pitchers playing against bad teams to maximize the fantasy points they score.
+This project will look at the stats of pitchers and teams playing each other and give a projection for who would be the best pitcher to pick up that week.

 ## Web Scraper